christroutner/docker-abc-rpi/README.md

 an Bitcoin Cash full node running the ABC version of the client.
 The blockchain is expected to be stored on a 256GB USB flash drive attachd to the RPi.

+## Testnet
+This is a version configured for testnet.
+Default ports for testnet are:
+- 18332 - RPC
+- 18333 - p2p communication

 # Installation and Usage
 It's assumed that you are starting with a fresh installation of Raspbian on a Raspberry Pi B+ v3.